-In short, insurance allows people (and companies) to engage in activities that could cause harm – either physical or economic, to yourself or others – without having to take on all of the risk.
+In short, insurance allows people (and companies) to engage in activities that could cause harm – either physical or economic, to yourself or others – without having to take on all of the risks.
 It is a way of protecting against liabilities that could exceed your ability to pay, leading to financial distress or bankruptcy.
-In simple terms, an insurance policy is just a contract between someone who wants to protect themselves against certain risks, an insured, and an entity that makes its business managing large profiles of risk called an insurer (more commonly known simply as an insurance company or insurance carrier).
+In simple terms, an insurance policy is just a contract between someone who wants to protect themselves against certain risks, the insured and an entity that makes its business managing large profiles of risk called an insurer (more commonly known simply as an insurance company or insurance carrier).

 Why are insurance companies willing to buy your risk in the first place?
 Because they take on risk from lots of different people, across a broad spectrum of the population, they’re able to spread that risk out.
-Among the people insured by particular company (called the risk pool) there will be some good risks, and some bad risks, and if the insurance company does its math right they’ll basically cancel each other out.
+Among the people insured by a particular company (called the risk pool), there will be some good risks and some bad risks, and if the insurance company does its math right they’ll basically cancel each other out.
 The more people in the risk pool, the easier it becomes to calculate the potential losses, thanks to a statistical phenomenon called the law of large numbers.

-As an insurance consumer you probably won’t ever need to know about the statistical models that underlie your insurance premium, but I find it helpful to understand the general framework of the industry, and how insurance works.
+As an insurance consumer, you probably won’t ever need to know about the statistical models that underlie your insurance premium, but I find it helpful to understand the general framework of the industry, and how insurance works.